MicrosoftDocs/nav-content/dynamics-nav-app/bi-create-reports-with-xbrl.md

 ---
-title: How to Create Reports with XBRL | Microsoft Docs
+title: How to Create Reports with XBRL
 description: XBRL, which stands for eXtensible Business Reporting Language, is an XML-based language for tagging financial data, and enabling businesses to efficiently and accurately process and share their data.